-Films @ the Schomburg: Ashes and Embers
+Films at the Schomburg: Ashes and Embers

 Ashes and Embers explores a disillusioned Vietnam War veteran's attempt to come to terms with his past and his current place as a black man in America.
 Winner of the 1983 FIPRESCI Prize for the Forum of New Cinema at the Berlin International Film Festival, Ashes and Embers is the American film debut of highly accclaimed Ethopian-born director, Haile Gerima.

 This program is presented in collaboration with ARRAY, the rebirth of the African-American Film Festival Releasing Movement (AFFRM) founded by filmmaker Ava Duvernay.

 @SchomburgLive | #AshesAndEmbers

 For free events, we generally overbook to ensure a full house.
 All registered seats are released 15 to 30 minutes before start time, so we recommend that you arrive early.

 Please send all press inquiries (photo, video, interviews, audio-recording, etc) at least 24-hours before the day of the program to Adenike Olanrewaju at email@example.com.

 Please note that professional photography and video recordings are prohibited without expressed consent.